senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data-linux-macos.md

    For more information on `docker run` parameters, visit [docker run](https://docs.docker.com/engine/reference/commandline/run/).

-   **Linux/macOS example:**

-   If you are running on a Linux or macOS system, copy/paste the following into the terminal window:
+   Copy/paste the following into the terminal window:

     ```console
     docker run \